 The Dean of Students Office (DOS) enforces the Code of Student Conduct.
-The Code explains what conduct is prohibited, the process the DOS uses to review reports of alleged misconduct by students, and the sanctions that can be imposed.
-When students may have violated the Code they meet with a representative for the Dean of Students office to discuss the alleged misconduct in an educational process.
+The Code explains what conduct is prohibited, the process the DOS uses to review reports of alleged misconduct by students, and the sanctions that can be assigned.
+When students may have violated the Code they meet with a representative from the Dean of Students Office to discuss the alleged misconduct in an educational process.

 Anyone can report alleged misconduct to the Dean of Students Office by visiting report.unt.edu.
 Crimes can be reported to law enforcement (the UNT Police Department or the law enforcement agency with jurisdiction over where the crime took place).

 Anyone who has experienced discrimination or harassment (including sex-based harassment such as sexual assault, sexual misconduct, relationship violence or stalking) can contact the DOS (940.565.2648), the Title IX Coordinator/Office of Equal Opportunity (940.565.2759), or the UNT Police Department (940.565.3000) to file a report.

 Assistance and support are available through the UNT Survivor Advocate.

 - Understanding the Conduct Process for Allegations of Sexual Harassment/Violence.